oktadev/okta-blog/_source/_posts/2022-07-08-spa-web-security-csrf-xss.md

 * [Cross-Site Request Forgery Prevention Cheat Sheet by OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
 * [Understanding CSRF from the Express team](https://github.com/pillarjs/understanding-csrf)

-## Learn more about the common web attacks
+## Learn more about common web attacks
 Stay tuned for the next post in this series as we dive deeper into CSRF and learn how Angular helps protect against it.

 |Posts in the SPA web security series|